 Fibromuscular dysplasia (FMD) is a rare systemic vascular disease, affecting younger women and accounting for 10% to 20% of the cases of renal artery stenosis.
 FMD is an idiopathic, non-inflammatory, non-atherosclerotic disease commonly involving renal and carotid arteries; however, it can affect any arterial bed.
 FMD classically presents as renovascular hypertension but can also manifest as stroke in young adults.
-Early diagnosis and treatment are important for long-term prognosis.
+Early diagnosis and treatment are important for a long-term prognosis.
 This activity reviews the pathophysiology and presentation of fibromuscular dysplasia and highlights the role of the interprofessional team in its management.

-Recall the etiology of fibromuscular dysplasia.
+Review the etiology of fibromuscular dysplasia.